frePPLe/frepple/doc/extension-modules/openbravo-connector.rst

   * openbravo.user: Openbravo user used to for the connection

-  * openbravo.password: Password for the connection
+  * | openbravo.password: Password for the connection
+    | For improved security it is recommended to specify this password in the
+      setting OPENBRAVO_PASSWORDS in the djangosettings.py file rather then this parameter.

 **Importing data from Openbravo to frePPLe**